astronomer/docs/software/install-aws-standard.md

 * Permission to create and modify resources on AWS.
 * Permission to generate a certificate (not self-signed) that covers a defined set of subdomains.
 * An AWS Load Balancer Controller for the IP target type is required for all private Network Load Balancers (NLBs).
 See [Installing the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+* Starting from Kubernetes version 1.23, the Amazon EBS CSI driver is required to manage the lifecycle of Amazon EBS volumes for persistent volumes.

+> **Note:** `eksctl` is an useful tool to create and manage clusters on EKS.
+Learn more [here](https://eksctl.io/)

 ## Step 1: Choose a base domain